brian-rose/daes-grad-handbook/policies.md

 ## Research Assistant Policies

+### RA duties
 Research assistants (RAs) are employees of the Research Foundation (RF) and are paid to assist their advisor(s) with research related to a grant.
-DAES and ASRC use the following general job description for all RAs, but specific duties will vary based on the requirements of the grant and type of research conducted: This position provides research support to the DAES/ASRC student working under the supervision of the Principal Investigator (PI).
+DAES and ASRC use the following general job description for all RAs, but specific duties will vary based on the requirements of the grant and type of research conducted:

+> This position provides research support to the DAES/ASRC student working under the supervision of the Principal Investigator (PI).
 Students will carry out tasks in conformance with the requirements of the research project grant they are funded by and as directed by the PI.
 Activities will vary and may be carried out in the laboratory, workstation, library, or the field as described in the grant proposal description.
 Incumbents exercise initiative, creativity, judgment, collaboration, and discretion in performance of these activities.

+### RA performance
 Continuation of RA funding from year to year is dependent on the satisfactory performance of grant-related research duties by the student and availability of funds.
-Advisors and students are strongly encouraged to discuss research expectations and funding each semester, and are required to do so at least once per year as per the Mentorship Guidelines (pages 20–23).
-If an advisor wishes to stop funding a student due to poor performance, they must meet with the Graduate Program Director, DAES or ASRC research administrator, and, potentially, an RF Human Resources representative to discuss the poor performance and design a 60-day, performance improvement plan.
+Advisors and students are strongly encouraged to discuss research expectations and funding each semester, and are required to do so at least once per year as per the [Mentorship Guidelines](mentorship.md).

+If an advisor wishes to stop funding a student due to poor performance, they must meet with the Graduate Program Director, DAES or ASRC research administrator, and, potentially, an RF Human Resources representative to discuss the poor performance and design a 60-day performance improvement plan.
 The details of the plan will depend on the specific goals of the grant, but need to include a clear explanation of how the student’s performance has been unsatisfactory, specific tasks the student needs to achieve over the 60-day period to maintain funding, a meeting schedule for the 60-day period, and an explanation of what will happen (i.e., removal of funding and tuition support) if the tasks are not fulfilled.
 The 60-day period must conclude before the fall or spring semester drop deadline for classes.

 ## Residency
 U.S. citizens and permanent residents are required promptly establish New York State residency upon arrival, <https://www.albany.edu/cost-aid/residency-requirements>, including getting a New York driver’s license, registering to vote, getting a bank account using their New York address, and placing a utility service (e.g., electricity, internet, etc.) in their name as soon as they arrive in Albany (i.e., before the start of the semester).
 Becoming a resident is important as, after the first year of study, any tuition scholarship will cover only the in-state New York resident rate.

 For a typical student, who started the program during the fall semester, the deadline for submitting paperwork is 1 October of the student’s second academic year, but students are strongly encouraged to submit their application and supporting documents in May or June.
 Students should retain copies of their official UAlbany and DAES/ASRC offer letters as supporting documents.

 ## Stipends and Effort

+### Stipend levels
 There are three stipend levels depending on progress toward degree.
 The first level is for students who enter the program without an M.S. degree; the second level is for students who enter the program with an M.S., and those who earn an M.S. at UAlbany or pass the written exam, whichever comes first; finally, the third level is for students who have passed the Ph.D. prospectus and advanced to candidacy.
 The stipend amounts for 2025–2026 are \$33,462, \$35,135, and \$36,808.

+### Expected effort
 During the academic year, student stipends, whether as a GA, TA, or RA, are paid at a rate of 20 hours per week, as mandated by Human Resources.
 This stipend is paid for work related to:
 1. TA duties (if state funded as a TA);
 2. Research conducted in support of the grant funding them (if an RA); or,